MuYing-wSakura/OTCreater/README.md

 # OTCreater
 English:

-A easy configcreater for https://github.com/lz233/OneText_For_Android
+A easy config creater for https://github.com/lz233/OneText_For_Android

 Windows version written by https://github.com/sfubuki5 in Windows batch